Religious views on love: Ahmadiyya

-According to the Ahmadi Muslims, love of the creatures of God is essential for all Muslims.
+According to the Ahmadiyya, love of the creatures of God is essential for all Muslims.
 Ahmadi Muslims express that the Qur'an was sent as a gift to mankind, and its teachings are filled with love, tolerance and respect.
-The founder of the Ahmadiyya sect in Islam, Mirza Ghulam Ahmad said:
+The founder of the Ahmadiyya sect in Islam, Mirza Ghulam Ahmad, said:

 The task for which God has appointed me is that I should remove the malaise that afflicts the relationship between God and His creatures and restore the relationship of love and sincerity between them.
-Through the proclamation of truth and by putting an end to religious conflicts, I should bring about peace and manifest the Divine verities that have become hidden from the eyes of the world.
-I am called upon to demonstrate spirituality which lies buried under egoistic darkness.
-It is for me to demonstrate by practice, and not by words alone, the Divine powers which penetrate into a human being and are manifested through prayer or attention.
-Above all, it ismy task to re-establish in people’s hearts the eternal plant of the pure and shining Unity of God which is free from every impurity of polytheism, and which has now completely disappeared.
-All this will be accomplished, not through my power, but through the power of the Almighty God, Who is the God of heaven and earth.

-Jewish
+Judaism

-In Hebrew Ahava is the most Commonly used term for both interpersonal love of family and love of God.
+In Hebrew, Ahava is the most Commonly used term for both interpersonal love of family and love of God.
 Other related but dissimilar terms are chen (grace, good will, kindness) and chesed (kindness, love), which basically combines the meaning of "affection" and "compassion" and is sometimes rendered in English as "loving-kindness" or "steadfast love."

 As for love between marital partners, this is deemed an essential ingredient to life: "See life with the wife you love" (Ecclesiastes 9:9).
 The Biblical book Song of Songs is considered a romantically phrased metaphor of love between God and his people, but in its plain reading reads like a love song.

-Indian-origin religions
+Indian religions

-Indian-origin religions, namely Hinduism, Buddhism, Jainism and Sikhism,are also collectively called the "indic religions" and "dharma dhamma", share many core beliefs including there is no concept of apostasy or blasphemy and hence no concept of punishment for these, and there is no concept of predatory missionary or conversion activities, hence there is no religious merit is gained by getting others to convert.
+Indian-origin religions, namely Hinduism, Buddhism, Jainism and Sikhism, are also collectively called the "indic religions" and "dharma dhamma", share many core beliefs including there is no concept of apostasy or blasphemy and hence no concept of punishment for these, and there is no concept of predatory missionary or conversion activities, hence there is no religious merit is gained by getting others to convert.